Homotopies in Grothendieck fibrations: Introduction

+Note that by the stability demanded in (iii) and by the definition of generalized diagonal morphism, it is enough in (ii) to demand cocartesian lifts of (non-generalized) diagonal morphisms.

-Also note that all the above conditions are ``isomorphism invariant''.
-Hence, in (ii), for example, it suffices to check the condition for \emph{some} terminal object $\top_{A\times{}B}$ in $\fib{C}^{A\times{}B}$, and for \emph{some} pullback $\id_A\times{}\Delta_B$ of \emph{some} diagonal morphism $\Delta_B:B\to{}B\times{}B$ along \emph{some} product projection \mbox{$\pi_2:A\times{}B\times{}B\to{}B\times{}B$}.
-In particular, if we have chosen a $\wedgeq$-cleavage (see Definition~\ref{defn:wedgeq-cleavage} below) of $\fib{C}$, it suffices to check that above conditions for the specified structure in the $\wedgeq$-cleavage.
+Also note that all the conditions in the definition of a $\wedgeq$-fibration are ``isomorphism invariant''.
+Hence, in (ii), for example, it suffices to check the condition for \emph{some} terminal object $\top_{A\times{}B}$ in $\fib{C}^{A\times{}B}$, and for \emph{some} pullback $\id_A\times{}\Delta_B$ of \emph{some} diagonal morphism $\Delta_B\colon{}B\to{}B\times{}B$ along \emph{some} product projection \mbox{$\pi_2\colon{}A\times{}B\times{}B\to{}B\times{}B$}.
+In particular, if we have chosen a $\wedgeq$-cleavage of $\fib{C}$, it suffices to check that above conditions for the specified structure in the $\wedgeq$-cleavage.
 This ``isomorphism invariance'' is not exactly trivial, but is straightforward to (formulate precisely and) check, and we leave it to the reader.

-As a final remark, we note that each instance of Frobenius reciprocity produces a new cocartesian morphism; hence, a $\wedgeq$-fibration necessarily has many cocartesian morphisms not explicitly required in the definition.
+As a final remark on the definition, we note that each instance of Frobenius reciprocity produces a new cocartesian morphism; hence, a $\wedgeq$-fibration necessarily has many cocartesian morphisms not explicitly required in the definition.
 One might wonder if these other cocartesian morphisms automatically satisfy Frobenius reciprocity and stability along product projections as well.
 They do (this, too, we leave to the reader).